aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A hairless, wrinkled cat with large ears and an inquisitive expression.
 - **Location** : A modern, minimalist living room with sleek furniture.
 - **Activity** : The Sphynx is sitting on a plush sofa, looking curiously at the camera.
-- Lighting: High-contrast lighting with shadows emphasizing the cat’s unique features.
+- **Lighting** : High-contrast lighting with shadows emphasizing the cat’s unique features.
 - **Style** : Bold, with a focus on sharp contrasts and minimalism.
 - **Composition** : The cat is placed in the center with a stark, simple background.
 - **Professionalism** : A sleek and sophisticated portrait that showcases the unique appearance of the Sphynx.